MovieLabs/OMC/Docs/Tech Notes/Assets.md

 artwork.storyboard
 artwork.storyboard.frame

+-- new

+Individual terms should be written in camel case, separated using dot notation, going from more general to more specific, e.g. for structural classes: digital.image

+And for functional classes:

+artwork.storyboard
+artwork.storyboard.frame

 **Identifiers**
 How to construct an asset and use the different identifiers.
-- The identifier for the entity uniquely identifies the 'whole' asset, that being the combination of it's structural and functional characteristics.
+- The identifier for the entity uniquely identifies the 'whole' asset - the combination of its structural and functional characteristics.
-- The identifier in the structural characteristics references the essence of the asset, typically the asset can be resolved with this identifier.
+- The identifier in the structural characteristics references the essence of the asset.
+In many cases the asset can be resolved with this identifier.

 - *A variant is new entity, it gets it's own identifier*
 - *Representations share an asset identifier, each instance of any essence has a unique id, representation is a property of the structural characteristics*